BDC Hamburger Icon

 Mayo pioneered research into the psychoanalytic treatment of shell shock while serving on the University of Queensland's war committee.

-The management theory of Elton Mayo
+The management theories of Mayo

 Based on his well-known Hawthorne experiments, Mayo’s management theories grew from his observations of employee productivity levels under varying environmental conditions.
 His experiments drew a number of conclusions about the real source of employee motivation, laying the groundwork for later approaches to team building and group dynamics.
-Mayo’s management theory states that employees are motivated far more by relational factors such as attention and camaraderie than by monetary rewards or environmental factors, such as lighting, humidity and more.
+Mayo’s management theory states that employees are motivated far more by relational factors such as attention and camaraderie than by monetary rewards — or by environmental factors, such as lighting, humidity and more.

 Mayo developed a matrix to illustrate the likelihood that a given team would be successful.
 His matrix demonstrates the role that varying combinations of group norms and group cohesiveness play in team effectiveness.
+[Read related: 5 Reasons Why Teamwork Is Crucial to Workplace Success]

 Mayo’s theories identify a “norm” through the degree to which a group encourages positive or negative behaviors.
 This is typically expressed through an employee handbook or workplace policies and can include formal or informal rules.